Conduit Account Management & Finances (Raise by ActBlue)

 I just received an ActBlue check and I don’t know who contributed.
 What should I do?

 To access information about your most recent check payout, click on the Reporting tab of your Dashboard.
 You’ll be able to download a report for a custom date range that includes all contributions included in the check you received.
-Learn how to download a report here.

 I see a deficit disbursement on my Dashboard.
 What is that?